fashton28/PennAiR-challenge/README.md

 ## Part 3: background agnostic detection

-**Task**: make the algorithm work on any background, demonstrated on the hard video (grass, gravel, snow, and a moving camera).
+**Task**: make the algorithm work on any background, demonstrated on the hard video.

-This required the largest rework, because the simple "distance from one background color" model breaks in two ways: backgrounds are no longer one color, and some shapes are shaded with gradients that locally match the background color.
+The core challenge here revolved around the fact backgrounds were no longer one color, and some shapes are shaded with gradients that locally match the background color.
 The final algorithm keeps the same core idea (model the background, flag what deviates) but strengthens every stage:

 1. **Robust color model in Lab space**: the median-blurred frame is converted to Lab, and the background is modeled per channel by median and MAD.
-The MAD is floored at 2.0 because a perfectly gray background has zero chroma spread, which would make any distance infinite.
+Through some trial and error I found lowering MAD to 2.0 worked quite better on the current system.
-2. **Coarse mask**: pixels whose robust (Mahalanobis-style) distance exceeds `k = 5` form a first mask, cleaned by morphological opening and closing.
+2. **Coarse mask**: pixels whose distance exceeds `k = 5` form a first mask, cleaned by morphological opening and closing.
-3. **Texture cue**: solid shapes are smooth while grass and gravel are textured.
+3. **Texture cue**: solid shapes are smooth while background is textured.
-Laplacian energy (absolute Laplacian, box-blurred) measures local texture, and smooth regions adjacent to coarse detections are merged in.
+Laplacian energy measures local texture, and smooth regions adjacent to coarse detections are merged in.
 This recovers gradient-shaded shape interiors that match the background color but are far too smooth to be background.
 4. **Hole filling and speck removal**: flood fill from the border closes internal holes, and connected-component analysis drops small blobs.
 5. **Edge refinement**: the median blur that stabilizes the color model also smears edges by ~10 px.
 A second pass re-decides a 7 px band around each region from lightly blurred raw pixels, comparing each pixel's distance to the shape's own mean color against its distance to the background model.
+This change increased accuracy significantly as it aligned edges with actual figure edges in the video.
 6. **Polygonization**: the raw mask contour wobbles, so each shape is snapped to a clean polygon.
 `approxPolyDP` proposes vertices, a line is fit to each edge of the outline, and the 3, 4, or 5 longest sides are extended and intersected.
-The candidate polygon is accepted only if it is convex, its area stays within 0.97x to 1.12x of the contour area, and it covers at least 97% of the outline points.
+The candidate polygon is accepted only if it is convex.
-Circles skip this (fill ratio against the enclosing circle identifies them), and shapes that overlap into one blob keep their raw contour rather than getting a wrong polygon forced onto them.

 **Challenges**: the gradient-shaded shapes were the hardest case, since by color alone they *are* background.
 The texture cue solved that.

 The second hardest was edge precision, solved by the two-stage decide-coarsely-then-refine-the-band structure.

 Result: [results/video_background_agnostic.mp4](results/video_background_agnostic.mp4)